Charles E.W. Bean, Diaries, AWM38 3DRL 606/54/1 July August 1916 pt14

 Barber is out of Engrs.

-They want give him a
+They wont give him a

-Job an Engrs Training Depot
+job in Engrs Training Depot

-in Sydney .
+in Sydney.
 He had bn to

 Director of Engrs. in Sydney